How to Register Your Car in Dubai

 - Once the process is complete and the renewal fee has been paid, you will receive a new vehicle license card number and new expiry stickers.

-You can get your car registration renewed through the following:
+You can get your car registration renewed in Dubai through the following:

 - Vehicle Testing Centres: Wasel, Shamil, Mumayaz or Tasjeel